 Automatic Data-Sync Interval and Data-Sync Bandwidth Limit do not need to be changed in most environments.

 It is important to note that failover B Series Appliances do not sync any settings or data under /appliance.
 This means that certificates and network configuration are not replicated.
-It is not necessary to back up certificates from each B Series Appliance; however, failover B Series Appliances should have identical certificate configuration.
+It is not necessary to back up certificates from each B Series Appliance; however, failover B Series Appliances must have identical certificate configuration.
 Once replicated, a single backup copy of the certificates from either B Series Appliance is sufficient.
 Network configuration and any other customized /appliance settings must be backed up for each B Series Appliance; however, /login data can be backed up for each B Series Appliance as well.
 This applies especially to failover settings, which are not included in the failover sync.
 Saving backups of /login settings serves as a safeguard in case failover sync fails.

 Back Up Certificates

-- To back up the B Series Appliance certificate(s), log into the /appliance administrative web interface.
+- To back up the B Series Appliance certificate(s), log in to the /appliance administrative web interface.

 - Browse to Security > Certificates.